lilweasel/PrivacyPolicy/README.md

 # PrivacyPolicy
- Privacy Policies for all games Created by La7nin
+ Privacy Policies for all games Created by NinoBrown